Kintyre/ksconf/README.md

 ### ksconf.py sort
     usage: ksconf.py sort [-h] [--target FILE | --inplace] [-F] [-n LINES] FILE [FILE ...]

+    Sort a Splunk .conf file.
+Sort has two modes:  (1) by default, the sorted config file will be echoed to the screen.
+(2) the config files are updated inplace when the '-i' option is used.

+    Conf files that are manually managed that you don't ever want sorted can be 'blacklisted' by placing the string 'KSCONF-NO-SORT' in a comment at the top of the .conf file.

+    To recursively sort all files:

+        find . -name '*.conf' | xargs ksconf sort -i

     positional arguments:
       FILE                  Input file to sort, or standard input.